 Strengthening civil society organizations, including SFMP's implementing partners, national industry membership associations, Government of Ghana organizations and the University of Cape Coast was woven throughout activities carried out under each IR work stream.
 Organizational capacity assessments were carried out with key groups at the outset of the SFMP, and at the mid-point of the project (Government of Ghana and Public University Units Mid-Term Assessment).
-An additional final assessment for civil society organizations was completed (Synthesis Report: Final CSO Organizational Capacity Assessment, CSO and GOG Organizational Capacity development Outcomes: Qualitative Snapshot) in Year 5 of the project.
-The SFMP staff and its senior partners worked to improve civil society organization business and governance systems, and engaged national level groups such as the Canoe Council and NAFPTA in leading stakeholder engagement activities.
-One of the highlights of this cross-cutting activity, which also had a strong gender element, was the 2016 regional study tour on women's empowerment and post-harvest improvements to Senegal and The Gambia (Regional Study Tour on Women's Empowerment and Post-Harvest Improvements).
-Lessons learned from that exchange led to further interchanges of expertise within Ghana and strengthened the local enthusiasm to make post-harvest value chain improvements.
+An additional combined assessment for civil society and government organizations was prepared in 2018 (CSO and GOG Organizational Capacity Development Outcomes: Qualitative Snapshot ) followed by a final version of the civil society assessment completed in 2019 (Synthesis Report: Final Civil Society Organizations (CSO) Organizational Capacity Assessment (OCA).
+The SFMP staff and its senior partners worked to improve civil society organization business and governance systems and engaged national level groups such as the Ghana National Canoe and Fishermen Council (GNCFC) and NAFPTA in leading stakeholder engagement activities.
+One of the highlights of this cross-cutting activity, which also had a strong gender element, was the 2016 regional study tour on women's empowerment and post-harvest improvements to Senegal and the Gambia (Regional Study Tour on Women's Empowerment and Post-Harvest Improvements).
+Lessons learned from that exchange led to further exchange of expertise within Ghana and strengthened local enthusiasm to work towards post-harvest value chain improvements.
+A key outcome of the OCA process was to ensure that local partners of the project have robust systems and structures to enable them improve on their capacity to provide quality and sustainable services to their constituents by implementing and sustaining the fisheries sector results that SFMP supports, and also to improve their readiness and capacity to receive funding from donors, an increasingly important need, as donor strategies shift to more direct local project implementation.